bxparks/AceButton/README.md

     * LongPressed
     * RepeatPressed
 * can distinguish between Clicked and DoubleClicked
-* configurations adjustable at runtime or compile-time
+* adjustable configurations at runtime or compile-time
     * timing parameters
     * `digitalRead()` button read function can be overridden
     * `millis()` clock function can be overridden
 * small memory footprint
     * each `AceButton` consumes 14 bytes
-    * each `ButtonConfig` consumes 8 bytes
+    * each `ButtonConfig` consumes 20 bytes
     * one System `ButtonConfig` instance created automatically by the library
 * thoroughly unit tested using [AUnit](https://github.com/bxparks/AUnit)
 * properly handles reboots while the button is pressed